Jubeku/DEM_processing/README.md

 # DEM processing

+This routine allows to process Digital Elevation Models (DEMs).
+DEMs can be filtered, cropped, interpolated and repaired.

+In the following the input parameters are described and the functions are preseted with an exemplary DEM-file of Piton de la Fournaise volcano, La Réunion.

 ### Input parameters

-The parameters are defined in the file `input.txt`.
+Input parameters are defined in the file `input.txt`.

 | Function      | Variable     | Type (unit) | Description  |
 | ------------- |---------------|-------| ----------|